cdklabs/cdklabs-projen-project-types/README.md

 This repository stores custom project types extended from `projen` with cdklabs defaults baked in.
 This is meant to serve as a hook for continuous management of all repos we own.
-With cdklabs projen types, we can add new configuration as they come up and have it propogate to all repositories using the type.
+With cdklabs projen types, we can add new configuration as they come up and have it propagate to all repositories using the type.

 ## CdklabsConstructLibrary